 Some possible fields of research are: Neurodegenerative Diseases (e.g. Alzheimer’s, Parkinson’s), oxidative stress mechanisms, the resolution of inflammatory processes, oncogenesis and many more.

 Besides research, the association will also be responsible for education and training.
 The goal is to organize meetings, workshops, congresses and post-graduate courses to enhance the preparation of professional osteopaths in fundamental biological and medical subjects as well as the osteopathic ones.
-“GAMMA WAVE s.r.l. – Advanced Osteopathic Education and Training” will take care of the educational sphere.
+“GAMMA WAVE s.r.l. – Advanced Education” will take care of the educational sphere.